rockettheme/docs/Docs/joomla/basic/how_to_use_popup_module.md

 4. **Save** your changes and close the **Template Manager**.

-5. Navigate to **Extension → Module Manager** and create or select the module you wish to assign to a RokBox popup.
+5. Navigate to **Extensions → Module Manager** and create or select the module you wish to assign to a RokBox popup.

 6. Assign it to the `popup` module position.